hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

   url: https://www.iza.org/people/staff/32795/alexander-busch

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in research within the domains of micro and labour economics, such as the economics of education and industrial relations.
+bio: I am interested in research within the domains of microeconomics and labour economics, such as the economics of education and industrial relations.

 # Interests to show in About widget
 interests: